Th3Blacksmith/content_scanner/README.md

 # Usage - MAC/LINUX

+To use this script, first cd into the directory you would like to work from.
+Next grab a copy of this project by typing into your terminal "git clone https://github.com/Th3Blacksmith/content_scanner.git".
+You might now want to change the list of words in the keywords.txt document to suit your purpose.
+Put each new word on its own line.
+You might also want to change the list of URL's in the files.csv file.
+Again, keep each url on its own line.

 To run this script, simply type "sudo ./content_scanner.py".
 You will be presented with a message telling you that the process has started, followed by the results and then a process complete message.